Eddie Lacy Contract: Seattle Seahawks Rumors Lead To Lacy Free Agent Signing

 Playing in just five games for the Green Bay Packers during the 2016 NFL season, Lacy would finish with 360 total rushing yards.
 Injuries and health concerns, coupled with a lack of on-field success led to that lack of playing time.
 It followed a 2015 NFL season where Lacy failed to maintain any consistency in the running game.
 He managed just 187 carries in 15 games, posting 758 rushing yards and three touchdowns.

 Eddie Lacy’s stats in 2015 and 2016 were a huge drop from his 1,139 rushing yards and 427 receiving yards during the 2014 NFL season.
 That dip in production led the Packers to start looking for someone new in free agency.
-Players like Adrian Peterson, Jamal Charles, Latavius Murray, and several other free agent running backs have surfaced in Packers’ rumors, with several setting up meetings to see what the team can offer in a deal.
+Players like Adrian Peterson, Jamaal Charles, Latavius Murray, and several other free agent running backs have surfaced in Packers’ rumors, with several setting up meetings to see what the team can offer in a deal.

 Eddie Lacy’s contract with the Seattle Seahawks is a bit of a pay raise for the veteran, even though it may seem like a bargain when compared to the salaries that some of the top running backs receive.
 As a rookie, Lacy signed a four-year, $3,392,412 contract with the Green Bay Packers, including a $847,208 signing bonus, $1,040,208 guaranteed, and an average annual salary of $848,103.
 Now he could make more in one year with the Seahawks than he did during his first four seasons with the Packers.

-There are going to be a lot of questions about the Seattle Seahawks’ running back situation when the team arrives at camp this summer.
+There are going to be many questions about the Seattle Seahawks’ running back situation when the team arrives at camp this summer.
 What this Eddie Lacy contract does prove, though, is that the team is committed to giving him a shot to become the starting running back.
 With all the other potential starters coming off injuries during the 2016 NFL season, they may have to prove they can take the position away from Lacy now.
 What could end up happening is the offense simply evolving into a rotation of running backs depending on the down and yardage needed.

 Teams like the Green Bay Packers, Minnesota Vikings, and Detroit Lions are going to have to look to another free agent running back this offseason.
 It had been reported that Lacy’s meeting with the Vikings went well, but he apparently liked the situation or the salary being offered in Seattle a bit more.
 With the Eddie Lacy contract now in place, the Seahawks can turn back to improving an offensive line that had quite a few problems protecting quarterback Russell Wilson last year.